Faculty

 kaimeifu@uw.edu | Website

-Professor Kai-Mei Fu and her research group study quantum defects in crystals for nanoscale optical and electronic devices.
+Professor Kai-Mei Fu and their research group study quantum defects in crystals for nanoscale optical and electronic devices.
 The Fu lab engineers and controls crystal defects to enable new technologies, including quantum entanglement for long-distance communication and nanoscale magnetism for biophysical imaging.

 Sawyer Fuller